Virginia got rid of the popcorn on every ceiling in her house— about 2000 square feet of ceilings—with this plaster method.

 Who I am: I am an over 50-year-old female college professor and housewife.
 Although I have done a lot of remodeling projects in my own home, I’m not a professional.
 If I can do it, you probably can too!
 In fact, because my husband was busy on some outside gardening projects, I did all of our ceilings by myself.

-Best DIY Project I've Done: Because I was doing the work while my kids were at school, I often had to set-up, plaster and then clean-up in about six hours.
+Best DIY I've Done: Because I was doing the work while my kids were at school, I often had to set up, plaster, and then clean up in about six hours.
 We do have tile floors, so I did not have to worry about carpet, but I was still amazed at how easy it was to change the look of our house with this one project.

 Before You Start